 In 2020, Toronto came in at spot number 2, out of 151 major cities across the world.
 “Toronto jumped an impressive 9 places to the number 2 spot, driven by a large upswing in innovation and continued strong governance,” reads the report.
 When determining status as major global players, four dimensions are considered: personal well-being, economics, innovation, and governance.
 “These are all determinants of a city’s ability to “attract talented human capital, generate economic growth, increase competitiveness, and ensure stability and security, respectively” reads the report.

 At this time we’re experiencing considerably low — if not an all time low — delinquency levels — mortgages left unpaid for 60 days or more — as they have dropped to 0.56%.
 This means there are very few people defaulting on their mortgages as buyers in Toronto are well funded.
 This trend is also expected to continue as Canada has introduced more stringent lending guidelines and has been seriously considering implementing the Stress Test for all buyers.

 Property owners in Toronto are well funded.
 If you haven’t figured it out yet, now is the time to do so.
 This means that they are not over leveraged to the point where changes in rates or the market causes them to have to dump their assets and take a loss.
 Well funded means they have a backup plan and they are in the property game for the long haul.
-This is why with all of the chaos over the summer seller’s prices never dropped below 2016 levels.
-The market may have temporarily stalled, but it certainly hasn’t dropped dramatically.
+This is why with all of the chaos over the last year or so, sellers’ prices never dropped below 2016 levels.
+The Toronto real estate market may have temporarily stalled, but it certainly hasn’t dropped dramatically.